 Getting started with Device Usage policies

-- Login: a user logged in to the device, either directly or remotely, by entering their username and password on the login screen
+- Login: A user logged in to the device, either directly or remotely, by entering their username and password on the login screen.

-- Unlock: a user unlocked the device, either directly or remotely, by dismissing the Lock screen (if applicable) and entering their password on the login screen
+- Unlock: A user unlocked the device, either directly or remotely, by dismissing the Lock screen (if applicable) and entering their password on the login screen.

 -